Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

 ```
 {{% /annotation %}}

-{{% annotaion %}}
+{{% annotation %}}
 Please refer to [post 090](https://static.grinnell.edu/blogs/McFateM/posts/090-isle-local-migration-customization/) for details of the customizations I implemented to complete the process of migrating to a new local instance of ISLE, one that looks and behaves exactly like _Digital.Grinnell_.
 {{% /annotation %}}

 ---